FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 Now go to [http://localhost:3000/login?user=user@example.com&password=password](http://localhost:3000/login?user=user@example.com&password=password) replacing the user and password with valid credentials.
 Upon a successful login, you will be re-routed to `/profile`.

 Let's take a look at what a FusionAuth response looks like.
 Notice the output of your server running in your terminal.
-We dump the contents of the response from FusionAuth at this line of the `/login` handler:
+We dump the contents of the response from FusionAuth at this line of the `/login` handler.

 ```js
 console.log(JSON.stringify(clientResponse.successResponse, null, 8))